| Server Access Programmer's Guide:Overview

 just one particular type.
 General-purpose interfaces are implemented by

+several object types.
 Some objects implement several

 interfaces.
 For example, a File object implements IERUFile, IERUAccessControl,

+and IERUItem.
 Accessing different COM interfaces for a single object

 SAAPI is a language-neutral API, accessible from any language compatible